 You’ll help grow your super, which means you could enjoy a more 'comfortable' retirement

 - What to consider

 The dollar amount or percentage you want to contribute

 - Printed form to complete

-- Know the type of super account you have - GESB Super or West State Super
+- To know the type of super account you have - GESB Super or West State Super

 - Your payroll number, if you have it

 1. Decide if you want to make a before-tax or after-tax contribution

 We recommend you read the information below to help you choose which contribution option is right for you: